AndrewGEvans95/PonensPal/README.md

 ##  Notes and Limitations

-- Ensure your OpenAI API key is managed securely.
 - The local prover only uses simple forward chaining and does not handle complex proofs.
 - ChatGPT responses must follow the exact format to be parsed correctly.